Credential:

 Hand Tools/Power Tools

 By the end of the course, trainees will be able to properly describe the safety precautions of hand tools and power tools in accordance with government safety regulations, manufacturers' recommendations and approved industry standards.
-Trainees will identify and gain knowledge in the use of various hand tools and power tools used throughout industry, including tools particular to the welder/metal fabricator and machining trades.
+Trainees will identify and gain knowledge in the use of various hand tools and power tools used throughout industry, including tools particular to the welder/metal fabricator and general carpentry trades.

-Trade Math
+Trade Math & Measurement Overview

-Applied Blueprint Reading Overview
+Applied Blueprint: Reading Overview

-Trainees will be able to describe the content and organization of drawings as well as understand the purpose of common types of lines, common views and presentations found on drawings.
+Trainees will be able to describe the content and organization of basic drawings as well as understand the purpose of common types of lines, common views and presentations found on drawings.
 Trainees will perform basic drafting and sketching operations and apply layout and fitting techniques to perform assigned shop projects.

 Employment Preparation